orangeadam3/terra121/README.md

   - [On GitHub](https://github.com/OpenCubicChunks/CubicChunks)
   - [On CurseForge](https://www.curseforge.com/minecraft/mc-mods/opencubicchunks)
   - (THE NEWEST VERSION OF THE CUBICCHUNKS MOD FOR ALL VERSIONS IS ALWAYS AVAILABLE ON THE [CUBIC CHUNKS DISCORD](https://discord.gg/kMfWg9m) under the **#info-new-cc** channel)
-- **REQUIRED**: Standard CubicWorldGen for the corrective version of the mod.
+- **REQUIRED**: Standard CubicWorldGen version 85 or above
   - [On GitHub](https://github.com/OpenCubicChunks/CubicWorldGen/)
   - [On CurseForge](https://www.curseforge.com/minecraft/mc-mods/cubicworldgen)
   - (THE NEWEST VERSION OF THE CUBICCHUNKS MOD FOR ALL VERSIONS IS ALWAYS AVAILABLE ON THE [CUBIC CHUNKS DISCORD](https://discord.gg/kMfWg9m) under the **#info-new-cc** channel)
 - Recommended: [Malisis Core](https://www.curseforge.com/minecraft/mc-mods/malisiscore):  (The Planet Earth generation at the current moment does not have any support for Malisis, and is a future plan, but the original generation methods inside of CubicWorldGen do support Malisis)

 **You must have all required mods installed for the Planet Earth generation to work!!!**
+**Use cwg85 (CubicWorldGen 85) or above to prevent any possible compatibility issues with other generators**

 ## Obtaining